aetperf/aetperf.github.io/_posts/2020-06-01-Lunch-break,-plotting-excess-death-in-french-department-zones-with-Python.md

 tags: Python Pandas GeoPandas Matplotlib
 ---

-Daily deaths data is provided by INSEE (The National Institute of Statistics and Economic Studies).
-[Here](https://www.insee.fr/fr/statistiques/4487988?sommaire=4487854) is the link of the page displaying these data.
+Daily deaths data is provided by INSEE (the national institute of statistics and economic studies).
+[Here](https://www.insee.fr/fr/statistiques/4487988?sommaire=4487854) is the link of the page displaying these data, and here is a short description:

 > During the Covid-19 pandemic, INSEE is reporting the number of deaths per day per department on a weekly basis.
 Deaths are recorded in the commune in which they occur (and not in the place of residence of the deceased).